StarRocks/starrocks/docs/administration/Profiling.md

 );
 ~~~

-For more information about colocate join and replica management, refer to [Colocate join](...) /using_starrocks/Colocation_join.md)
+For more information about colocate join and replica management, refer to [Colocate join](../using_starrocks/Colocation_join.md)

 ### Flat table and star schema